gabrielcostasilva/sb-controllers/websockets/README.md

 It features two-way message communication between client and server.
 Thus, WebSocket is intended for real-time applications.

-In contrast with REST that has several endpoints, a WebSocket usually has only a single endpoint for establishing the connection.
+In contrast with REST that has several endpoints, a WebSocket usually has only a single endpoint for establishing the connection, which is kept open until the client or the server decides to close it.
 Another difference is that WebSocket requires another protocol (on top of itself) to set content, format and type of exchanged messages.
 In this project, [STOMP](https://stomp.github.io/stomp-specification-1.2.html#Abstract) is used.

 ## Project Overview
 The `WebSocketController` class sets the endpoint to connect client and server.
 The controller receives a `GreetingRequest` and returns a `GreetingResponse` through the `greet()` method.
 If something goes wrong, the `handleException()` method is invoked.